McCullers goes 6 shutout innings in return, Astros down A's - KVIA

 A WARM WELCOME

-As McCullers made his way in from the bullpen prior to the start of the game, he was announced as the starter and welcomed by a roar from the crowd.
+As McCullers made his way in from the bullpen prior to the start of the game, he was announced as the starter and welcomed by a roar from the crowd and then again when he ran out to the mound for the first time.

+“Fans are incredible,” McCullers said.
+“Houston is my home for a reason.
+This is special to me.
+I just love being here, and I can tell they enjoy me being here as well.
+A large part of what I do and what we do in this clubhouse is because of how great they are.”

-Then, after inducing an inning-ending double play to close out the sixth, McCullers let out a big scream as he walked off the field.
-He then looked up to the crowd and blew a kiss to 34,078 on hand.
+After inducing an inning-ending double play to close out the sixth, McCullers let out a big scream as he walked off the field.
+He then looked up to the crowd and blew a kiss towards the 34,078 on hand.

+But that kiss was directed at certain people in the stands as he concluded his first start of the season.

+“My daughter was here,” McCullers said.
+“It’s probably the first time she really knows what’s going on now and she got to see me pitch.
+And then my grandfather was here.
+He had a stroke a few years ago and this was the first time he’s seen me pitch since.
+It was a big day for me.”

 TRAINER’S ROOM